Please enable JavaScript

 2026–27 ₹2,585 ₹160

-• Madhya Pradesh (2026-27): The state government has announced an additional ₹40 per quintal bonus, effectively bringing the purchase price for MP farmers to ₹2,625 per quintal.
+• Madhya Pradesh: For the 2026–27 season, the MP state government introduced a ₹40 per quintal bonus.
+This raises the total payout for local MP farmers to an attractive ₹2,625 per quintal.

-The Commission for Agricultural Costs and Prices (CACP) considers three primary cost factors when recommending MSP:
+The Commission for Agricultural Costs and Prices (CACP) meticulously breaks down production metrics into three specific tiers before recommending a price:

-2. FL: Imputed value of unpaid family labor.
+2. FL: The estimated value of unpaid family labor.

-3. C2: Comprehensive cost including rental value of land and interest on fixed capital.
+3. C2: A comprehensive economic cost that includes land rent and interest on fixed capital assets.

 Disclaimer

-The Minimum Support Price (MSP) and procurement targets are subject to official notifications by the Ministry of Agriculture & Farmers Welfare and the Cabinet Committee on Economic Affairs (CCEA).
-Any figures mentioned for the 2026-27 marketing season are based on current government releases and are subject to change.
+The Minimum Support Price (MSP) framework and structural procurement targets are governed by official frameworks published by the Ministry of Agriculture & Farmers Welfare along with the Cabinet Committee on Economic Affairs (CCEA).
+The metrics, evaluations, and state-level policy updates presented for the 2026–27 Rabi Marketing Season reflect verified public data issued as of April 2026 and remain subject to administrative adjustments.

 मित्रों,